Install this application on your home screen for quick and easy access when you’re on the go.

 Just tap then “Add to Home Screen”

 This panel focuses on efforts to tackle gender-based violence and addresses institutional designs, practices and lived consequences.
-The first paper asks what drives successful national implementation of the Istanbul Convention and looks answers from state feminist theory, comparing Croatia and Slovenia.
-The second paper examine a street harassment awareness raising campaign in French high schools, aiming to understand how potential beneficiaries make sense of and receive a policy or a programme in practice.
+The first paper asks what drives successful national implementation of the Istanbul Convention and seeks answers in state feminist theory, comparing Croatia and Slovenia.
+The second paper examines a street harassment awareness raising campaign in French high schools, aiming to understand how potential beneficiaries make sense of and receive a policy or a programme in practice.
 The third paper analyses how migrant survivors of domestic violence navigate and negotiate emotional norms when seeking protection and support in Germany, and how these norms expose persistent gaps in the implementation of the Istanbul Convention.
-The fourth paper discuses the gendered and racialised production of “national subjects” in a Viennese secondary school characterised by a high proportion of migrant and socioeconomically disadvantaged pupils.
-The fifth paper develops a theory about whether, how, and for whom sexual violence compels women’s political participation and tests it with an original survey of American women.
+The fourth paper develops a theory about whether, how, and for whom sexual violence compels women’s political participation and tests it with an original survey of American women.
+Taken together, the papers examine how gender-based violence is governed, experienced, and contested across institutional, political, and everyday contexts, highlighting the intersections of policy implementation, inequality, emotional norms, and political mobilisation.

 | Title | Details |